The interval posets of permutations seen from the decomposition tree perspective: Background: Interval posets and decomposition trees

 \begin{theorem}{\cite{AA05}} Every permutation $\sigma$ of size at least $2$ can be uniquely decomposed as $\pi[\alpha_1, \dots, \alpha_k]$ with one of the following satisfied: \begin{itemize} \item $\pi$ is simple; \item $\pi = 12 \dots k$ for some $k \geq 2$ and all $\alpha_i$ are $\oplus$-indecomposable; \item $\pi = k \dots 21$ for some $k \geq 2$ and all $\alpha_i$ are $\ominus$-indecomposable. \end{itemize} The description of $\sigma$ as $\pi[\alpha_1, \dots, \alpha_k]$ satisfying the above is called the \emph{substitution decomposition} of $\sigma$. \end{theorem}

-\begin{remark} In the first item, we recall our (somewhat unusual) convention that simple permutations are of size at least $4$.
-In the second item, the statement of~\cite{AA05} is rather $\pi = \oplus[\alpha,\beta]$ with only $\alpha$ $\oplus$-indecomposable.
-It is easily seen to be equivalent to our second item above, decomposing recursively inside $\beta$ until reaching a second component in $\oplus$ which is itself $\oplus$-indecomposable.
+\begin{remark} We recall our (somewhat unusual) convention that simple permutations are of size at least $4$, thus the decomposition of \cref{thm:AA05} is unique even for permutations of size 2.
+Also note that the statement in the second bullet point of \cref{thm:AA05} differ slightly from~\cite{AA05}.
+Indeed, in the latter it is rather $\pi = \oplus[\alpha,\beta]$ with only $\alpha$ $\oplus$-indecomposable.
+The two statements are easily seen to be equivalent, decomposing recursively inside $\beta$ until reaching a second component in $\oplus$ which is itself $\oplus$-indecomposable.
 A similar remark obviously applies to the third statement. \end{remark}

 Applying the substitution decomposition recursively inside the $\alpha_i$ of \cref{thm:AA05} until we reach permutations of size $1$, we can represent every permutation by a tree, called its \emph{decomposition tree}, which we denote $T(\sigma)$.
 See an example on the right side of \cref{fig:poset_tree}.